 Plywood sheathing is a plywood board used to sheath a surface from heat transfer or internal impact.
 It is thin and sturdy when used for structural strength and thick and soft when used for temperature regulation.
 There is no universal standard for plywood sheathing.

 In this article, you will learn more about plywood sheathing, its two types, and its weaknesses and strengths.
-By the end of the post, youโll know whether you should get plywood for a specific sheathing job or not.
-More importantly, youโll know which type of plywood to get and which mistakes to avoid.
-But first, letโs go over the two types of sheathing in construction.
+By the end of the post, you’ll know whether you should get plywood for a specific sheathing job or not.

-Any material between surface A and surface B sheaths A from B and vice-versa. โSheathingโ also refers to the material that is used for the act of sheathing.
-In construction, plywood, OSB, gypsum, cement board, and glass mat are all used for structural sheathing.ย
+Any material between surface A and surface B sheaths A from B and vice-versa.
+“Sheathing” also refers to the material that is used for the act of sheathing.
+In construction, plywood, OSB, gypsum, cement board, and glass mat are all used for structural sheathing.

 If Surface A and Surface B are tough, the sheath between them has to be durable.
-When Surface A is hit, the impact shouldnโt transfer to surface B. Structural sheathing provides this cushion from impact.
+When Surface A is hit, the impact shouldn’t transfer to surface B. Structural sheathing provides this cushion from impact.

-If surface A and surface B donโt get hit often, then it might appear that sheathing isnโt important.
-Well, structural sheathing might not be important, but some sort of sheathing is still required to avoid brittleness.ย
+If surface A and surface B don’t get hit often, then it might appear that sheathing isn’t important.
+Well, structural sheathing might not be important, but some sort of sheathing is still required to avoid brittleness.

 The sheathing that regulates temperature is often thick, and it prevents the temperature from passing between the surfaces.
-If thick plywood is used between the exterior and interior of a wall, the heat from the sun will not transfer to the roomโs interior as rapidly.
+If thick plywood is used between the exterior and interior of a wall, the heat from the sun will not transfer to the room’s interior as rapidly.
 Similarly, in cold weather, the artificial heating inside the room will not escape rapidly via direct conduction.

 Between the two types of sheathing, structural sheathing is considered more important.
-Thatโs because sheathing for insulation can be done with insulation coating.
-Thatโs why, for the rest of this post, I will refer to โstructural sheathing plywoodโ as โplywood sheathing.โ This is mainly because structural sheathing has a temperature regulation function while a temperature controlling layer isnโt always integral to the structure.
+That’s because sheathing for insulation can be done with insulation coating.
+That’s why, for the rest of this post, I will refer to “structural sheathing plywood” as “plywood sheathing.”
+This is mainly because structural sheathing has a temperature regulation function while a temperature controlling layer isn’t always integral to the structure.

 Here is a video showing how to install wall sheathing:

-Is Sheathing the Same as Plywood?
+Is Sheathing The Same As Plywood?

-Sheathing is not the same as plywood, nor is โplywood sheathingโ strictly the same as standard plywood.
+Sheathing is not the same as plywood, nor is ‘plywood sheathing’ strictly the same as standard plywood.
 Sheathing is a material used to cushion the walls for better temperature regulation and impact resistance.
 Plywood sheathing is made of plywood, but other sheathing options exist as well.

-Knowing that plywood sheathing is not your only option can broaden your choices and help you make one you wonโt regret.
-Plywood and OSB are the two main sheathing materials for walls.
-Even though plywood isnโt the same as sheathing, it is often the material used for it.
+Even though plywood isn’t the same as sheathing, it is often the material used for it.
 Sheathing plywood is thicker than the average plywood.
 It features more layers and is meant to help with insulation.

 The table below covers where you can use plywood sheathing and where not to use it.